Elizabeth McHarg

-Elizabeth Adam McHarg (22 April 1923 – 29 April 1999) was a Scottish mathematician who in 1965 became the first female president of the Edinburgh Mathematical Society.
+Elizabeth Adam McHarg (22 April 1923 – 29 April 1999) was a Scottish mathematician who, in 1965, became the first female president of the Edinburgh Mathematical Society.

 Education

-McHarg studied at the Glasgow High School for Girls and then the University of Glasgow, earning a master's degree with first class honours in mathematics and natural philosophy in 1943.
-The university awarded her the Thomas Logan Medal and a George A Clark scholarship, funding her as a researcher at Girton College, Cambridge.
-At Girton, she studied nonlinear partial differential equations with Mary Cartwright, and completed her Ph.D. in 1948.
+McHarg studied at the Glasgow High School for Girls and then at the University of Glasgow, earning a master's degree with first-class honours in mathematics and natural philosophy in 1943.
+The university awarded her the Thomas Logan Medal and a George A. Clark scholarship, funding her as a researcher at Girton College, Cambridge.
+At Girton, she studied nonlinear partial differential equations with Mary Cartwright and completed her Ph.D. in 1948.

 Career and contributions

 McHarg returned to the University of Glasgow as a lecturer in 1948.
 There, she became an expert in special functions.
 She also translated the text Differential Equations by Francesco Tricomi from Italian into English; her translation was published in 1961 by Hafner and republished in 2012 by Dover Publications.